rust-lang/book/src/ch04-03-slices.md

 second element is a reference to the element itself.
 This is a bit nicer than calculating the index ourselves.

 Since it’s a tuple, we can use patterns, just like elsewhere in Rust.
 So we match against the tuple with i for the index and &byte for the byte itself.
+Since we get a reference to a byte, we can put the `&` in the pattern, and then the binding `byte` will hold the actual byte, not a reference to a byte.

 ```rust,ignore
     if byte == 32 {